Jgardin875/individual_codeup_project/README.md

 3. Flow rate out of the lake affects water levels in the lake

 # Report Findings
-1. Rainfall Mangona, S_Agata, and Le_Croci were the rainfalls that had the most effect on water level.
-There is about a three month delay between rainfalls and changes in water level

-2. Temperature had an effect on water level.
-There is about a three month delay between temperature changes and changes in water level.
+### Initial Testing and Hypothesis
+1. Rain affects water levels in the lake
+    - True.
+Specifically Le_Croci, S_Agata, and Mangona
+2. Temperature affects water levels in the lake
+    - True.

-3. Flow rate did affect water level.
-No significant delay in flow rate and water level.
+3. Flow rate out of the lake affects water levels in the lake
+    - True.

-# ------------- was the most effective model.
+### 'Previous Cycle' was the most effective model based on RMSE scores
-# ------------- was the most effective feature engineering.
+### Most effective feature engineering:
+    - 1 M resampling period
+    - 3 M shift in rainfall and temperature
+    - taking avg of three most strongly correlated rainfalls: Le_Croci, S_Agata, and Mangona

 #  Recommendations and Future Work

-- combine model with models that predict changes in temperature and rainfall to get a more accurate
+- combine model with models that predict changes in temperature and rainfall to get a more accurate predictions

 - regulate water usage to minimize use of limited water resources